ramirezfx/syncgoogledrive/README.md

 # syncgoogledrive

-Download the latest version of rclone and install it
+# Download the latest version of rclone and install it

 Download-Link:
 https://downloads.rclone.org/
 If you use debian-based distribution use can use this direct link to the latest-version: https://downloads.rclone.org/rclone-current-linux-amd64.deb

-Set up the connection to your Google-Drive by executing:
+# Set up the connection to your Google-Drive:

 `rclone config`